jdgregson/CTF-Writeups/candidate-challenges.org/networking-flag.md

 ![Make a connection to 3.20.143.21 port 31337.
 Do NOT use HTTP.](images/Make-a-connection-to-3-20-143-21-port-31337-Do-NOT-use-HTTP.png)

-I don't usually follow the advice of `li` tags that aren't nested in an `ol` or `ul`, but time it was different.
+I don't usually follow the advice of `li` tags that aren't nested in an `ol` or `ul`, but this time it was different.
 This `li` talked to me like it knew me, and I somehow knew that my future depended on this, this... connection.

 I had to do it.

 Despite how inviting this challenge was, I wasn't about to put my beloved laptop at risk.
 My main concern was that the remote server was going to exploit a 0-day in my OpenSSH client and pop a shell on *my* box.
 I know what you're thinking: "Nobody is going to burn a high value 0-day trying to hack your silly computer".
 And you're probably right.
-The keyword there being "probably".
+The keyword there being "probably."
 Even if there was little risk, it still wasn't a risk I was going to take.

 Instead I decided to become like them.
 I would become an `li` tag.
 I mean an EC2 instance.
 Once logged into one of my EC2 boxes I took the leap: